Antouto/discohook-forms/README.md

 # discohook-forms
-The discohook code used in the forms dashboard
+The [discohook](https://github.com/discohook/discohook) code used in the forms dashboard.